8:00 PM -

 Baptism is not a ‘private Event’ it is an action of Christ, and an action of the Church.
 It is about ‘welcome into the family of God’.

-Baptisms take place every weekend in one of the Churches, either on a Saturday at 4 or 5 pm or Sunday at 1 or 1.30 pm.
-Parents must fill out an application form from the parish office and return it to the office at least two weeks prior to the baptism.
+Baptisms take place every weekend in one of the Churches on a Saturday at 4 pm.
+Parents must fill out an application form from the parish office and return it to the office at least three weeks prior to the baptism.
 A copy of the child's birth cert is also required.

-If parents are residing in another parish but wish to have their child baptised in Youghal, they must inform their Parish Priest and attend a pre– baptism course there.
-They must also get a letter of permission from their Parish Priest to have the baptism in another parish.
+If parents are residing in another parish but wish to have their child baptised in Youghal, they must inform their Parish Priest and get a letter of permission from him to have the baptism in another parish.

 Once a couple have decided to get married in Church, they need to contact one of their local priests.
 Why?
 So that marriage preparation can begin.
 Three months notice must be given to the Church before a marriage can take place.
 Three months notice must also be given to the State.
 Generally though, 6 to 12 months is preferred so that marriage preparation and marriage papers can begin.
 A pre-marriage course is to be undertaken by the couple.
 Accord,the Catholic Marriage Care Service runs courses throughout the diocese during the year, contact, www.accord.ie or 025 31899.